Marshflair1988/AuctionHouseSemesterProject/README.md

    npm install
    ```

+3. Set up API credentials:

+   - Copy `js/config.template.js` to `js/config.js`
+   - Replace `YOUR_API_KEY_HERE` with your Noroff API key
+   - Never commit `config.js` to version control

-3. Create a `.env` file in the root directory and add your environment variables:
+4. Create a `.env` file in the root directory and add your environment variables:

    ```
    JWT_SECRET=your_jwt_secret
    ```

-4. Start the development server:
+5. Start the development server:

    ```bash
    npm run dev
    ```

-5. Open your browser and navigate to `http://localhost:3000`
+6. Open your browser and navigate to `http://localhost:3000`

+### API Credentials

+To get your Noroff API credentials:

+1. Log in to your Noroff student account
+2. Navigate to the API section
+3. Generate a new API key
+4. Copy the key and replace it in your `config.js` file

+**Important Security Notes:**

+- Never commit your `config.js` file to version control
+- Keep your API key secure and don't share it publicly
+- If you accidentally commit your API key, rotate it immediately
+- Use environment variables for production deployments

 ## Project Structure